-Category Options Label If label exists (Click the Label button in the Check in group to display Choose what to do if the label you are assigning is already assigned to a different revision of the same file.
-Select one of the following: these options) Defaults apply Prompt: Displays a prompt allowing you to decide what to do with each file in turn. whenever you assign Reassign: Moves the label to the new revision. version labels.
+Category Options Label (Click the Label button in the Check in group to display these options) Defaults apply whenever you assign version labels.
 See "Labeling Revisions" on page 186.
-Leave: Leaves the label assignment as it is; does not move it to the new revision.
+If label exists Choose what to do if the label you are assigning is already assigned to a different revision of the same file.
+Select one of the following: Prompt: Displays a prompt allowing you to decide what to do with each file in turn.
+Reassign: Moves the label assignment as it is: does not Leave: Leaves the label assignment as it is; does not move it to the new revision.
 Float with tip Select if you want the label to always be associated with the latest (tip) revision of a file.
 A floating label will automatically reassign itself to the latest revision during any future check-ins.
 Name Enter a version label to assign by default.
 Labels are limited to 254 characters.
 Do not use a colon (:), double quotes ("), a plus sign (+), or a minus sign (-).

 Category Options Check in If newer is checked in Defaults apply whenever you check in files.
-See Choose what to do if a new revision of the file has been checked in to Version Manager since you last got the file.
-Select from the following: "Checking In Files" on page 182.
+See "Checking Choose what to do if a new revision of the file has been checked in to Version Manager since you last got the file.
+Select from the following: In Files" on page 182.
 Merge: Merges your changes with the latest revision in Version Manager.
 If conflicts results from attempting to merge files, you must resolve the conflicts before completing the check-in.
 See "Reviewing and Resolving Conflicts" on page 201. ■ Leave : Does not check in the file.
 The file is unlocked.
 Force check in: Checks in the file and creates a new revision based solely on your workfile.
 If file is unchanged Choose what to do if the local workfile is no different than the latest revision in Version Manager: Prompt: Displays a prompt allowing you to decide what to do with each unchanged workfile in turn.
 Check in: Checks in any unchanged workfiles as new revisions.
 Leave: Does not check in any unchanged workfiles; no new revisions are created.
 The file is unlocked.
 Use description for all Select to apply the description from the Description field to every file.
 Deselect to enter unique descriptions for each file in turn.
 Keep checked out Select to keep any currently locked files locked after the check-in operation completes.
 Update after keyword expansion This option applies only if the file you are checking in includes Version Manager keywords that will be expanded during check-in.
 Select to copy the latest revision, after its keywords have been expanded, to your local workspace.
 Promote Select to promote the new revision to the next group in the promotion hierarchy.
 IMPORTANT!
 You cannot simultaneously keep the files locked and promote the new revisions during check-in.
 This is because you cannot promote a locked revision.
 If you want to promote the new revisions, then do not choose to keep the files locked.